-If you are looking to refresh your kitchen, one cost-effective way you can do this is by painting your kitchen cabinet handles.
+If you are looking to refresh your kitchen for less, one cost-effective way you can do this is by painting kitchen cabinet handles.
 This guide goes through the different steps you can take to make sure your kitchen knobs and handles have a new lease of life.

 What You Need